 The end result in both cases can be rightfully described as The Best of Both Worlds.
 Both patients had a successful treatment of all their coronary blockages and/or valve disease by using a combination of techniques that gave them a quick uneventful recovery, no need for any blood transfusions and excellent cosmetic results.

-Same as the imaginary Hybrid creatures of the ancient times, these minimally invasive hybrid techniques are different parts that come together to create a being with special powers.
+Just like the imaginary Hybrid creatures of the ancient times, minimally invasive hybrid techniques combine different parts that come together to create a being with special powers.